+In the UK, cryotherapy is only available either in specialist centres or as part of a clinical trial.
 Cryotherapy is a treatment that uses extreme cold to freeze and destroy cancer cells.
 You might also hear it called cryosurgery or cryoablation.
-Thin needles are put into the prostate and a gas is passed down them to kill the cancer cells.
+Thin needles are put into the prostate and a gas is passed down them to freeze and kill the cancer cells.

 Listen to a summary of this page

 Types of cryotherapy

 - Whole-prostate cryotherapy treats the whole prostate, including both the cancer cells and the healthy prostate tissue.

 - Focal cryotherapy only treats the part of the prostate where the cancer is.
 It uses fewer needles, which means less healthy tissue is frozen than in whole-prostate cryotherapy.